New Tax Regime Is Default: How to Opt for Old Regime in AY 2026-27

 Practical example

-A salaried taxpayer with HRA, 80C, 80D, and home loan interest may still compare old regime.
-A consultant with professional income should check whether additional forms or restrictions apply.
+A salaried taxpayer with HRA, Section 80C investments, health insurance under Section 80D, and an outstanding home loan may find the old regime genuinely competitive.
+A consultant with professional income should separately verify whether Form 10-IEA requirements or business-income restrictions apply before opting out of the new regime.

 Documents and evidence to keep ready